Westmount places

 A. E. Gagnon, Manager, A. W. Ogilvie (1900)

 “Due to their westerly expansion, the Ogilvie mills became involved in the developing grain trade of western Canada and they built many grain elevators along Canadian Pacific Railway lines in Manitoba.
-At the time, because the Canadian Pacific Railway wanted to generate traffic for themselves, they offered incentives to build grain elevators along their railway lines that could not be passed upon by the Ogilvies.
-The result was a pseudo monopoly in grain purchasing because the CPR would not load grain directly from farmers or non-mechanical warehouses where there was a steam-powered elevator present, such as those of the Ogilvie’s.”
+At the time, because the Canadian Pacific Railway wanted to generate traffic for itself, it offered incentives to build grain elevators along its railway lines that could not be passed upon by the Ogilvies.
+The result was a pseudo monopoly in grain purchasing because the CPR would not load grain directly from farmers or non-mechanical warehouses where there was a steam-powered elevator present, such as those of the Ogilvies.”

 26 Melbourne